InterLinked1/AsTTYSpy/README.md

 ## Compiling

-This program needs to be statically compiled with CAMI.
+This program needs to be dynamically linked with CAMI.

 The latest source for CAMI can be downloaded from: https://github.com/InterLinked1/cami

-The following files are required (with this folder hierarchy):
-- cami.c
-- include/cami.h
-- include/cami_actions.h
-(simpleami.c and Makefile from CAMI are not needed)

-Your folder hierarchy should this look like this:
-- include/cami.h (from CAMI)
-- include/cami_actions.h (from CAMI)
-- cami.c (from CAMI)
-- asttyspy.c (from AsTTYSpy)
-- Makefile (from AsTTYSpy)

-To compile, simply run "make".
+After you have built and installed CAMI, to compile, simply run "make".

 Program Dependencies:
 - CAMI:    https://github.com/InterLinked1/cami